-In legislation and committee reports, the 106th Congress expressed concern about the Clinton Administration's provision of counter narcotics assistance to Peru's intelligence service, which was widely reported to be responsible for a wide array of human rights violations.
-Since the fall of the Fujimori government, many observers have also expressed concern regarding the former head of that intelligence service, Vladimiro Montesinos, and his relationship to U.S. agencies, especially the Central Intelligence Agency, and to counter narcotics operations.
+Since the fall of the Fujimori government, many observers have expressed concern regarding the former head of the Peruvian intelligence service, Vladimiro Montesinos, and his relationship to U.S. agencies, especially the Central Intelligence Agency, and to counter narcotics operations.
 Montesinos also fled, was captured in Venezuela and returned to Peru, where he faces some 168 criminal investigations into crimes including money laundering, illicit enrichment and corruption, organizing death squads, protecting drug lords, and illegal arms trafficking.
 In their oversight of counter narcotics programs in Peru, Members of the 107th Congress continue to monitor these investigations, especially as they relate to relations between Montesinos and U.S. agencies.
-The United States has provided the Peruvian congressional committee investigating Montesino's activities with declassified State Department documents, which show U.S. officials as wary of dealing with Montesinos in light of unconfirmed allegations of his involvement in corruption and human rights violations.
+The United States has provided the Peruvian congressional committee investigating Montesinos' activities with declassified State Department documents, which show U.S. officials as wary of dealing with Montesinos in light of unconfirmed allegations of his involvement in corruption and human rights violations.

-Congressional support for a U.S.-Peruvian aerial drug interdiction program waned following an accident on April 20, 2001, in which an American missionary plane was accidentally shot down in Peru, killing a missionary woman and her infant daughter.
+Congressional support for a U.S.-Peruvian aerial drug interdiction program waned following an accident on April 20, 2001, in which an American missionary plane was accidentally shot down in Peru, killing a U.S. missionary woman and her infant daughter.
 The program, which involves intelligence sharing between Central Intelligence Agency-contracted private military personnel and Peruvian authorities, has been suspended and is under review.
 The U.S. and Peruvian governments conducted a joint investigation into the accident.
 Their report, released August 2, 2001, concluded that lax procedures, including the inability of Peruvian and U.S. personnel to communicate in the same language, contributed to the erroneous shoot down.
 Peru's Foreign Minister, Diego Garcia-Sayan, reportedly asked that the program be resumed, arguing that is the only practical way to combat narcotics traffickers in Peru.
 Others argue that the flight interdiction program's impact is minimal because traffickers use a variety of other means to export coca from Peru.

 The Andean Counterdrug Initiative, incorporated into the Foreign Operations appropriations bill for FY2002 (P.L.
 107-115, signed into law Jan.10, 2002), prohibits funding of a Peruvian air interdiction program until the Secretary of State and Director of Central Intelligence certify to Congress, 30 days before resuming such a program, that enhanced safeguards and procedures are in place to prevent the occurrence of any incident similar to the one of April 2001.
 It also sets forth health and safety guidelines for aerial coca fumigation and specifies that not less than \$215 million shall be applied to USAID economic and social programs in the Andean region.
-U.S. Ambassador to Peru John Hamilton said U.S. counternarcotics assistance to Peru would triple in 2002 to over \$150 million.
+U.S. Ambassador to Peru John Hamilton said U.S. counter narcotics assistance to Peru would triple in 2002 to over \$150 million.
+Of that aid, \$77.5 million is for alternative development programs, and \$75 million is for law enforcement, interdiction, and eradication operations.